Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Renewable Energy: Uses of Electromagnetism.md

 **Mitigation**: Place generator on flat surface so visitors can't catch their fingers underneath so easily.
 Tell visitors to hold only the rotating part of the generator handle and not the entire handle.
-Keep control of the visitors at all times and don't let them get overexcited while turning the handle
+Keep control of the visitors at all times and don't let them get overexcited while turning the handle.

 **After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2